BMW iX review

 Measuring very nearly five metres end to end, and with a three-metre wheelbase between the axles, the iX is certainly not short on space.
 Adults can stretch out no matter where they're sitting, with a generous amount of both leg and headroom in the rear, so even those over six feet tall should have no complaints.
 On the downside, there's only 500 litres of boot space and no storage under the bonnet.

-We tested the entry-level iX xDrive40 in the UK, which makes a less potent 322bhp and can cover up to 257 miles on a charge thanks to its 71kWh battery.
-Our car indicated a maximum range of 212 miles, albeit in freezing cold conditions.
-On the move, the iX is an exceptional car that can’t be matched for refinement and ride comfort, with the suspension soaking up any creases or ruts in the road and the car producing no noise as you set off.
+We’ve driven every variant of the iX now, and on the move, the flagship EV is an exceptional car that can’t be matched for refinement and ride comfort, with the suspension soaking up any creases or ruts in the road and the car producing no noise as you set off.
 Then, as the car accelerates effortlessly, sounds composed by Hans Zimmer can be played if you wish to break the supreme silence of the cabin.

 For a five-metre-long, close-to-2.5-tonne SUV, the iX is also easy to manoeuvre in tight spaces and features light, yet direct steering.
 There's a reassuring amount of grip as well, and the car handles sweetly, although calling it 'agile' would be a stretch.